Enter the number of trials, number of successes, and probability of success on trial into the calculator to determine the negative binomial.

 The following formula can be used to calculate the negative binomial of distribution.

 P = k*(1-p)/p

 - p is the probability of success

 Negative Binomial Definition

-A negative binomial, or pascal distribution, is the probability that the solution of some statistical model will be have the same number of successes in a sequence as a Bernoulli trials.
+A negative binomial, or pascal distribution, is the probability that the solution of some statistical model will behave the same number of successes in a sequence as a Bernoulli trial.

 Negative Binomial Example

 How to calculate a negative binomial?

 - Next, determine the total probability of success.